Version 3 / 15min read / Updated Sun 08 May 2022 / 1337 views / of verified

 Cross - In this, the player moves through the doorway and continues opposite of the direction he had been 'stacked up'.
 For instance - if the player is on the right side of the doorway, he will move through the doorway and cross to the left side once inside the room.

-There are two ways that a 2-man stack can 'stack up' on a door - one is with both members on the same side of the doorway ("stack").
-If this is the case, the first man will state his entry type ("Cross!" or "Hook!"), and the second man will do the opposite, to ensure proper coverage of the room.
-This type of stack is best used when an open door is present.
-If the entry type is not stated, the second man simply does the opposite of what the entry man does.
+There are two ways that a breaching team can ‘stack up’ on a door – one is with all the members on the same side of the doorway (“stack”).
+If this is the case, the first man will state his entry type (“Cross!” or “Hook!”), with the following team members doing the opposite of the person in front of him/her.
+If the entry type is not stated, the second man simply does the opposite of what the entry man does, third man does the opposite of the second man, etc.

 When ordering a stack, the lead man will either say "stack left" or "stack right" - the directions are relative to facing the doorway.
 "Stack left" will result in the entry team being on the left side of the door.